microsoft/pxt-arcade/docs/skillmap/clicker/clicker4.md

 Now you have a clicker game with a simple shop.
 Give it a try on the game screen.

-Click **Finish** to return to the main page where you can share your game with family and friends!
+Click **Done** to return to the main page where you can share your game with family and friends!